 In 2014, more than 30 major bands and solo artists – including The Rolling Stones, Coldplay, Ed Sheeran, Mumford & Sons, Florence and the Machine, Noel Gallagher, Paul Weller, The Killers, Kings of Leon, Alt-J and The XX – lent us their support by signing Streets of London T-shirts and donating other signed memorabilia for a very successful eBay auction.

 Seasick Steve headlined a concert in support of Streets of London in May 2011, which featured a surprise guest appearance by Led Zeppelin's John Paul Jones.
 A web-cast of the gig was featured on the home page of The Guardian website, where it attracted more than a quarter of a million views.

-Our events have also been covered by BBC Breakfast TV, BBC Radio (Radio 1, Radio 2, 6 Music), The Guardian, The Telegraph, The Independent, The Daily Mail, The Mirror, The Daily Star, The Evening Standard, Metro and Time Out.
+Our events have been covered by the BBC (Breakfast TV, Radio 1, Radio 2, Radio 6 Music), The Guardian, The Telegraph, The Independent, The Daily Mail, The Mirror, The Sun, The Daily Star, The Evening Standard, Metro and Time Out.

 We also raise awareness - Streets of London aims to shift perceptions and challenge some of the stereotypes about who homeless people are, and to increase general understanding about the issue and what can be done to tackle it.